 Nowadays I'm only happy for 15 minutes at a time, followed by a headache.
 And with it comes boredom.
 Not a boredom like watching paint dry, but watching paint that had recently dried.
 The grass growing in the lawn has stalled out, and I'm languishing in a terminal middle-class lifestyle.

-Taking dexedrine at 2am in NYC to hold you thru till 5am when Grand Central re-opens and you can get a train back to Connecticut
+Taking Dexedrine at 2am in NYC to hold you through till 5am when Grand Central re-opens and you can get a train back to Connecticut

-I'd say, if caffeine was a taxi conducting your body thru the human traffic, that dexedrine is a black sedan speeding thru a tunnel at night.
+I'd say, if caffeine was a taxi conducting your body through the human traffic, that Dexedrine is a black sedan speeding through a tunnel at night.

 I can tell when my mom has been drinking coffee.
 She is jubilant.
 She is effervescent.
 She bubbles.
 I tell her, "Don't talk to me, junkie."

 She started drinking coffee because she was narcoleptic and would fall asleep while driving.
 I only started drinking coffee after I started taking caffeine pills.
 Which I only took with alcohol, to make drinking less miserable.